How do you get the most from your surgery and get back to “normal life” sooner? Our Practice Nurse Alecia Baker offers her top tips in this article.

 It’s important to remember that it not a “one size fits all” approach and therefore post op instructions are individually tailored depending on your stage of plastic surgery recovery and the procedure that you have had done.
 This is a good opportunity for you to ask any questions or relay any concerns in regard to your recent surgery.

-Although the journey is definitely a challenging one at times I can personally tell you from all of the patients I have looked after that it is a worthwhile one.
-Ultimately with the right surgeon, nursing care, education, support network and perseverance you will be amazed at the results that can be achieved!
+Although the journey is definitely a challenging one at times for the vast majority of my patients, it is worthwhile one.
+Ultimately with the right surgeon, nursing care, education, support network and perseverance you will be likely be highly satisfied* with the results that can be achieved!

 Other blogs you might find useful during recovery: